nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 ## Estimates of epidemic growth rate

-Scientists at Imperial College London have used the number of cases observed outside of China to estimate the [total number of cases](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/news--wuhan-coronavirus/) and suggested that there have been at least several thousand cases by 2020-01-22.
+Scientists at Imperial College London have used the number of cases observed outside of China to estimate the [total number of cases](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/news--wuhan-coronavirus/) and suggested that there have been at least several thousand cases by 22 January 2020.
-With the additional exported cases since and the continued growth of confirmed cases in China, we currently have to expect at least 50000 cases to date.
+Since then, there have been many additional cases both within China and exported around the globe.
-Together with our previous estimates of the age of the outbreak and information on the infectious period, we can estimate plausible ranges of R0 using a branching process model.
+Together with our previous estimates of the age of the outbreak, and information on the infectious period, we can estimate plausible ranges of R0 using a branching process model.

 **We find plausible estimates of R0 between 2.2 and 3.5 for the initial spread of COVID-19 in China.**

-If we assume a more recent start, at the beginning of December 2019, the estimates for R0 range between 2.2 and 3.5:
+If we assume an epidemic start at the beginning of December 2019, the estimates for R0 range between 2.2 and 3.5:
 <div>
   <img alt="graph of R0 estimates with epidemic start 8 weeks ago" width="500" src="https://data.nextstrain.org/ncov_branching-R0-recent_2020-01-29.png"/>
 </div>